-This tutorial takes you through the necessary steps to start using Image & Video Manager to manage and optimize your images.
+This tutorial takes you through the necessary steps to start using Image and Video Manager to manage and optimize your images.

 You'll learn how to:

-- Add the Image & Video Manager (Images) rule and behavior to a property
+- Add the Image and Video Manager (Images) rule and behavior to a property

 - Create an image policy to automate image optimizations and transformations